UofG-RTEP-Team25/SleepQualityEvaluationRPi/README.md

 * Sleep efficiency, which is the minutes of total sleep divided by the minutes spent on bed.
 In normal cases, it falls between 85%-90%.

-* Sleep stages, which are based on the data coming from various kinds of sensors, like sound sensors, light sensors, motion sensors as well as heart rhythm sensors.
+* Sleep stages, which are based on the data coming from various kinds of sensors, like sound sensors, light sensors, motion sensors as well as heart rate sensors.

 # data visualization example
 By using mysql database, the local Raspberry Pi can connect and push the data to the database, and the website can grabbing and showing the data in properly way to the user.